 32. Jeff Bullas – Build Your List

-It doesn’t matter how much traffic you get or the niche you want to dominate, building a list is a must.
+It doesn’t matter how much traffic you get or the niche you want to dominate, building a list for your email marketing campaign is a must.
 This is a task for day one and every day beyond.

 Jeff Bullas doesn’t go overboard with his approach, but it’s effective.
 At the top of the right sidebar you will find a “subscribe” button.
 It’s above the fold, easy to readand simple for a visitor to complete.